 - 1 cup (200 grams; 7 1/2 ounces) granulated sugar

 - 1/2 cup fresh lemon juice (from 3-4 lemons)

 - 2 tablespoons unsalted butter

-Fill a small (1-1 1/2 quart) saucepan with a few inches of water and bring it to a low simmer.
-Combine all ingredients in a stainless steel bowl.
+- Fill a small (1 or 1 1/2 quart) saucepan with a few inches of water and bring it to a bare simmer over medium-low heat.

-Place the bowl over the simmering water and whisk continuously for 12-15 minutes.
+- Place the bowl over the simmering water and whisk continuously for 12-15 minutes.
 Think of it as a chance to work your upper arms.
-It will be sloshy at first as the butter melts and the sugar dissolves.
-The liquid will continue to be sloshy – you will wonder if you’re doing something wrong, and by minute seven you’ll be frustrated and cursing me.

 - The liquid will begin to bubble after about 8 minutes, and start to thicken after 10 minutes.